- Forehead acne occurs when pores become clogged with dirt, excess oil or dead cells, resulting in bacteria growth.

 Overnight face mask for forehead acne

-For a natural treatment, an overnight face mask of honey and cinnamon may help heal forehead acne.
+For a soothing natural treatment, consider an overnight face mask made with honey and cinnamon.

 - 3 tbsp raw, organic honey